hypervel/hypervel.org/docs/docs/notifications.md

 ### Formatting Mail Messages

 If a notification supports being sent as an email, you should define a `toMail` method on the notification class.
-This method will receive a `$notifiable` entity and should return an `LaravelHyperf\Notifications\Messages\MailMessage` instance.
+This method will receive a `$notifiable` entity and should return an `Hypervel\Notifications\Messages\MailMessage` instance.

 The `MailMessage` class contains a few simple methods to help you build transactional email messages.
 Mail messages may contain lines of text as well as a "call to action".
 Let's take a look at an example `toMail` method: